ceilidemo/ceilidemo.github.io/README.md

-# ceilidemo.github.io
+# Work in Progress
-Personal website shtuff!
+## Personal website currently found at : ceilidemo.github.io

+Figuring it out as I go... so stay tuned as I add things here and there.

+"Workin on it"